demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

     ]
 ```

-And then invoke the `createPost` function in the `handleNewTweet` function and transform the result to `WebPart` using the `handleAsyncCreateTweetResult` function.
+And then invoke the `createTweet` function in the `handleNewTweet` function and transform the result to `WebPart` using the `handleAsyncCreateTweetResult` function.

 ```diff
 +  let handleNewTweet createTweet (user : User) ctx = async {